 I was good friends with a wonderful lady named Heather, and it was standard by that time for her to host regular BBQs for everyone to get together, eat, listening to music, etc. I met a lot of interesting people there; I got to socialize with plenty of people I was already friends with.
 That’s where I met Brett.
 Sitting in between me and another girl who I was discussing the finer points of content editors and how messy some of them can be on the HTML side, he made an off hand remark about how great it was to be seated in the middle of our discussion.
 And that’s about all that it took for me to ask him to dance and for us to get each other’s numbers.

-We wouldn’t get together for another two months due to scheduling conflicts (which in my opinion, was for the best).
+We wouldn’t get together for another two months due to scheduling conflicts.

 w/Stella and Marty

 Brett and I finally meet up at The Modena Wine Cafe just down the street from where I lived for a few casual drinks.
 By the end of this four hour affair, it was a date.
-One date turned into three, turned into a long-term relationship.
+One date turned into three, and then three turned into a long-term relationship.

 For the first time in almost a year, I went back home.
 I did a long trip that split my time between family in South Bend, Indiana, and then spent a few days in Toronto, ON with two friends I made playing CS:S several years ago.
 It was good to see my friends and family and get to spend plenty of time with them.
 I dyed my hair a glorious blue.
 I caught frogs in a pond I knew from my childhood, and I got to spend time with a friend who I’ve known since grade school, almost fifteen years!
 It was an incredible time.